 Catholic University plays an important role in interpreting the relationship between faith and reason, a key aspect of the Catholic intellectual tradition.
 From this foundation, education here—from theology, religious studies, and philosophy to the arts, sciences, and professions—leads students to examine, understand, and act on contemporary issues in light of both faith and reason.

 First-Year Experience: First-year students take a sequence of four core classes in philosophy, theology, and English in small learning communities and enjoy service learning activities, class-based excursions into Washington, an annual Speaker Series, and one-on-one academic advising.

-• University Honors Program: This program features intimate, seminar-style classes with faculty drawn from among the most knowledgeable scholars and finest teachers at the University.
-The program offers course sequences in philosophy, social science, humanities, theology, and environmental studies.
+University Honors Program: This program features intimate, seminar-style classes in philosophy, social science, humanities, theology, and environmental studies.
 The Centennial Village Honors Community offers dinner and discussion with invited professors, movie nights, and group excursions into Washington.

 Life on campus...and off

 More than 65% of undergraduate students live in campus housing.
 First-year and sophomore students are required to reside on campus unless approved as commuters.
 Undergraduate students live in single-sex residence halls.

-Catholic University has 100 student organizations, opportunities to take part in campus-produced musicals and performances, community service projects, leadership development programs, and 16 intramural and 11 club sports.
-Athletic facilities offer personal training and access to a variety of equipment.
+Catholic University has 100 student organizations, opportunities to take part in musicals and performances, community service, leadership development programs, and intramural and club sports.

-Washington is one of the nation’s largest college towns, with more than 100,000 other students studying at colleges and universities in the region.
-Catholic University participates in the Consortium of Universities of the Washington Metropolitan Area, which means students have access to 15 Consortium universities, including American, Georgetown, George Washington, and the University of Maryland College Park.
-The Brookland/CUA Metro station is adjacent to campus, making it fast and convenient to get around town.
-Explore the Smithsonian museums and the National Mall; cheer the Nats or Wizards; get discounted tickets to hit plays, concerts, and events around town; and be the first to watch the cherry blossoms open every spring.
+Washington is one of the nation’s largest college towns, with nearly 300,000 students in the region.
+Catholic University participates in the Consortium of Universities of the Washington Metropolitan Area, which means students have access to 15 Consortium universities.
+The Brookland/CUA Metro station is adjacent to campus, making it fast and convenient to get around.

 Prepared for life